 Welcome to the Berkeley Lab Ambassador Program

 The Ambassador Program, started in 2014 by former Lab Director Paul Alivisatos, is designed to advance our efforts to increase underrepresented groups at the Lab.
 Interested staff attend targeted conferences and events to do presentations, serve on panels, judge poster sessions and staff the career fair booth.
-The program is coordinated with the Diversity, Equity, and Inclusion Office (DEI), the Talent Outreach Specialist and the Workforce Development & Education (WD&E) office.
+The program is coordinated with the IDEA Office, the Talent Outreach Program Manager and the Workforce Development & Education (WD&E) office.

 The Role of an Ambassador

 Ambassadors can engage in the conference or event in a variety of ways:

 - Give technical presentations on your research or role

 - Be a part of a panel discussion

 - Judge a poster session

 - Staff the Berkeley Lab career fair booth